 These are rapidly evolving standards.
 Check the timestamps on any advice.

-The other, lighter, hipper alternative to virtual machines, which, AFAICT, attempts to make provisioning more like installing an app than building a computer, because it aims to containerise apps rather than OSes, which emphasis leads to less dicking around, but somehow even more webinars.
+A lighter, hipper alternative to virtual machines, which, AFAICT, attempts to make provisioning services more like installing an app than building a machine, because it aims to containerise apps rather than OSes, which emphasis leads to less dicking around, but somehow even more webinars.

 The most common way of doing this.